Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is a better choice, though only just barely. (explain)
+If using a high screen resolution is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is the winner, not by a very large margin though. (explain)

 Radeon RX 5700 XT 50th Anniversary Edition 107520 Mpixels/sec